20 Different Types of Fruits Explained

 Apple is a succulent and mouthwatering fruit, one of the different types of fruits, often called Malus Domestica.

 They can reach a maximum height of 4 inches and are available in various hues, including yellow, red, and green.
-Its acidity content mainly determines how it tastes.
-You can eat them as sweets or as whole fruit.

-The plant compounds known as flavonoids found in apples have several health benefits.
 They also contain pectin, a fiber that digests in the intestines.
 You will only consume as many flavonoids or thread if you peel the apple before eating it.

 However, you may feel fuller after eating since fiber can slow digestion.
 By doing this, you can avoid overeating.